return to World Statesmen.org >

 , later Stockholm, Sweden)

 29 Mar 1963 - 23 Dec 1970 Aleksander Warma (b.
 1890 - d.
-1970)
+1970) Non-party

 23 Dec 1970 - 1 Mar 1990 Tõnis Kint (b.
 1896 - d.
-1991) PK
+1991) EKL

 1 Mar 1990 - 8 Oct 1992 Heinrich Mark (b.
 1911 - d.
 2004)

 15 Sep 1992¹- 28 Nov 2003 Mihkel Mathiesen (b.
 1918 - d.
-2003) MS
+2003) EKKE

-(in Enebyberg [near Stockholm], Sweden)
+(in Enebyberg, Sweden)

 28 Nov 2003 - Kalev Ots (in Nõmme, Estonia) (b.
 1949) EKKE

-Acting prime ministers
+Acting Prime ministers

 21 Jun 1940 - 15 Jun 1942 August Jürima (b.
 1887 - d.
-1942)
+1942) PK

 (Soviet prisoner from 5 Oct 1940)

-15 Jun 1942 – 1 Oct 1942 Ants Piip (s.a.)
+15 Jun 1942 – 1 Oct 1942 Ants (Hans) Piip (s.a.)
+Non-party

 (acting; Soviet prisoner)

 1 Oct 1942 – 21 Apr 1944 Paul Kogerman (b.
 1891 – d.
-1951)
+1951) Non-party

 (acting; Soviet prisoner)

 21 Apr 1944 - 18 Sep 1944 Alfred Maurer (s.a.)
-PK

 18 Sep 1944 - 12 Jan 1953 Otto Tief (s.a.)
-EVR
+Non-party

 (Soviet captive from 10 Oct 1944)